By: Lynne Clement

 The Moore Park location features a farmers’ and artisans’ marketplace with chicken BBQ, grape ice cream and slushies, grape stomping, a grape pie eating contest, local wines and craft beverages, and live music.
 The town of Westfield has numerous shops and restaurants.
 A few of my favorites are Brazill’s on Main, Grace & Abe’s, Annex 25, Concord Quilting Studio’s new Westfield location, and the famous Portage Pie.

-At the Grape Discovery Center, take a hay wagon ride through the vineyards (on Saturday only), learn about grape growing and grape equipment, enjoy music on the patio and the gift shop.
-Also visit the local wineries of Westfield, NY including Johnson Estate Winery, Noble Winery, and Mazza Chautauqua Cellars to name a few.
+At the Grape Discovery Center, take a hay wagon ride through the vineyards (on Saturday only), learn about grape growing and grape equipment, enjoy music on the patio, and visit the gift shop.
+Also visit the local wineries of Westfield, NY, including Johnson Estate Winery, Noble Winery, and Mazza Chautauqua Cellars, to name a few.

-Bemus Point, NY is a picturesque town on a beautiful inland lake called Chautauqua Lake.
-It’s the setting of the Bemus Point Fall Fest with it’s street market, classic car cruise-in, petting zoo, face painting, and live entertainment.
-That’s in addition to the cute year round shops and restaurants like Ellicottville Brewing Co. and Splash.
+Bemus Point, NY, is a picturesque town on the beautiful inland lake, Chautauqua Lake.
+It’s the setting of the Bemus Point Fall Fest with its street market, classic car cruise-in, petting zoo, face painting, and live entertainment.
+That’s in addition to the cute year-round shops and restaurants like Ellicottville Brewing Co. and Splash.

 This is the biggest wine festival of the year in our area.
 Three days of live music, vendors, artisans, food trucks, and merrymaking at the local wineries.
 Insider Tip: Free to attend the event located in Gibson Park in historic downtown North East.
 But you must purchase a ticket if you plan to taste wine.
 This is a big event so make dinner reservations ahead of time if you plan to dine out.